mciantyre/mciantyre.github.io/_posts/2017-09-17-cpp-compile-lang-lookup.markdown

 ```

 `get_string` accepts a `LanguageKey` constant as a type argument, and
-a `Language` run-time argument.
+a `Language` enumeration run-time argument.
 The run-time argument is the current
 system language.

 Since string lookup is performed at compile-time, there are instances of
 `get_string` for each `LanguageKey` argument provided to the function.
-It would be as if we wrote out the following functions manually:
+It's as if we wrote out each function manually:

 ```c++
 // When the template argument is LanguageKey::LANG_HELLO...